CoderJae777/GohYIShen_TASoln_Switcheo/README.md

 # GohYIShen_TASoln_Switcheo

-Hello this is my submission for the technical assessment for the Frontend Engineer Internship Role
+Hello this is my submission for the technical assessment for the Frontend Engineer Internship Role at Switcheo

 # Problem 1
 ## Running problem 1